 Also, don’t confuse between anonymity and pseudonymity.

-An anonymous connection is the one in which the server which is being requested a connection has no idea about your real IP address/location and your identity.
+An anonymous connection is the one where the webserver to which you want to connect has no idea about your real IP address/location and your identity.

-A pseudonymous connection is the one in which the server which is being requested has no idea about your real IP address/location, but does have an identity it can associate the connection with.
+A pseudonymous connection is the one in which the server you’re contacting has no idea about your actual IP address/location, but does have an identity it can associate with the connection.

-While you were reading the article about TOR, you definitely came across the fact that TOR encrypts your connection not your data and TOR’s exit nodes are vulnerable.
-So, it is highly advisable not send unencrypted data over the TOR network, as someone might access your information while the data is on the last node.
+While you were reading the article about TOR, you came across the fact that TOR encrypts your connection, not your data, and TOR’s exit nodes are vulnerable.
+So, it is highly advisable not to send unencrypted data over the TOR network, as someone might access your confidential information while the data is on the last node.

 Linux systems will serve you well for this purpose.
-Linux distributions like Tails and Whonix are pre-configured with TOR or you can configure it manually on any distribution you may like.
+Linux distributions like Tails and Whonix are pre-configured with TOR.
+You can configure it manually on any distribution you may like.

-When you access a website it sends a small file to your computer which keeps the record of your browsing habits and other data so that the website can recognize you on your next visit, the file is called a cookie.
-Some website may also store data locally on your hard drive.
+When you access a website, it sends a small file to your computer, known as a cookie.
+It keeps the record of your browsing habits and other data so that the website can recognize you on your next visit.
+Some websites may also store data locally on your hard drive.

-It is strongly recommended that you delete those cookie files and local website data after every browsing session you perform on TOR as these things may allow the website to gather information about you and track you location and IP address.
+You should delete those cookie files and local website data after every browsing session you perform on TOR.
+These things may allow the website to gather information about you and track your location and IP address.

-You very well know that TOR can be exploited using the vulnerabilities that exist at its end-nodes, so if you access HTTP websites using it, there are chances someone might access your information while it is on the end points.
-The data transferred to and from an HTTP website is unencrypted and can be accessed at the end points as TOR only encrypts the connection inside its network.
+You very well know that TOR can be exploited using the vulnerabilities present at its exit nodes.
+So, if you access HTTP sites using TOR, there are chances someone might access your information while it is on the endpoints.
+The data transferred to and from an HTTP site is unencrypted and can be viewed at the endpoints as TOR only encrypts the connection inside its network.

-Here is one important thing you need to pay attention.
+Here is one important thing you need to keep in mind.
 If you are accessing a particular remote server using TOR (anonymously), don’t access the same server from outside the TOR network (non-anonymously) as it may lead to a revelation of your actual identity.
-This is because in case your internet is down, both your connections will terminate at the same moment and it will not be much difficult for someone spying on you to relate the pieces and complete the puzzle.
+This is because in case your internet is down, both your connections will terminate at the same moment, and it will not be much difficult for someone spying on you to relate the pieces and complete the puzzle.

 Also, a web server might try to correlate the two connections by increasing or decreasing speed on one of your TOR or non-TOR connection to see whether the speed fluctuates on the other one and consequently trace your real IP address.